JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		- an STL array can be indexed using overloaded `[]` operator or using `.at(x)` function
 			- `.at(x)` function will throw an exception if the index is out of bounds but `[]` will give garbage value instead
 		- length provided during declaration has to be a constant and can never be a variable so you cant user input the length
+			- these arrays can be passed by value to a function without any decay as the size can be found out by `.size()` function and the size is always known before compile time
 		```cpp
 		#include <bits/stdc++.h>
 		using namespace std;